-Volcano Cosigüina: Easy to Advanced Hike
+Cosigüina: Easy to Advanced Hike

-While you may opt to do the entire eight-hour jaunt on foot, most tours cover the first half of the volcano crater trail using 4×4 transportation.
+While you may opt to do the entire eight-hour excursion on foot, most tours cover the first half of the volcano crater trail using 4×4 transportation.

 Cosigüina is usually an easy climb, as its slopes are not too steep.
-However, the terrain can be unpredictable, so the usual one and a half hour hike can take longer.
+However, the terrain can be unpredictable, so that the usual one-and-a-half-hour hike can take longer.

 Once at the top, you’ll be graced by the sight of one of the most beautiful crater lakes in the region.

 I made this trip from Monty’s Beach Lodge, and while that hotel is one of the closest ones to Cosigüina, we still had to leave by 5 a.m.

-Volcano Cerro Negro: Intermediate Hike
+Cerro Negro: Intermediate Hike

 Don’t let its height fool you, however.
 It may only be 500 meters high, but the one-hour ascent is steep and hot when the sun is out.

 As Cerro Negro is frequented by thrill junkies, local operators came up with a brilliant idea: “sandboarding” down its slopes.

-Why, you may ask?
+Why you may ask?
 Well, in case of an accident, the volcanic terrain would surely leave some scrapes.

-Volcano Concepcion: Advanced Hike
+Concepcion: Advanced Hike

-One of the toughest hikes in Nicaragua is along the slopes of another active volcano: Concepcion.
+One of the most challenging hikes in Nicaragua is along the slopes of another active volcano: Concepcion.

 Concepcion's location within Lake Nicaragua, Central America’s largest lake, makes the view from the top one of the most spectacular on this list.

-Pick between two major trails: the four-hour hike to the viewpoint or the entire jaunt to its crater (nine to ten hours).
+Pick between two major trails: the four-hour hike to the viewpoint or the entire outing to its crater (nine to ten hours).

 I did the latter with Ometepe Secret Adventures and was so exhausted I couldn’t fathom going to the top.

-Volcano Maderas: Advanced Hike
+Maderas: Advanced Hike

-What’s most interesting about it though is that its climate is different from Concepcion’s; it possesses a cloud forest, which restricts the views and makes the hike quite humid.
+What’s most interesting about it is that its climate is different from Concepcion’s; it possesses a cloud forest, which restricts the views and makes the hike quite humid.

 You can choose from several trails, depending on which side of the volcano you wish to climb.

-They start at Balgüe (North) and Merida (South); with operators offering Moyogalpa pickups as well.
+They start at Balgüe (north) and Merida (south), with operators offering Moyogalpa pickups.
 The side you climb will depend on your fitness level.

-A shorter trail directs you to the viewpoint which, weather permitting, affords spectacular views over Lake Nicaragua and Volcano Concepcion (four hours minimum).
+A shorter trail directs you to the viewpoint, which, weather permitting, affords spectacular views over Lake Nicaragua and Volcano Concepcion (four hours minimum).

-Alternatively, if you decide to go for the top to see the mysterious, misty crater lagoon, expect the tough hike to take a minimum of seven to eight hours—more if walking at a slower pace.
+Alternatively, if you decide to go for the top to see the mysterious, misty crater lagoon, expect the arduous hike to take a minimum of seven to eight hours—more if walking at a slower pace.